Ballet comique in three acts and four scenes

 The Chicken Incident of 1905

 La Fille mal gardée was a favourite ballet of Matilda Kschessinskaya, so much so that for a number of years, she refused to allow other ballerinas to dance the role of Lise.
 Eventually, however, her control over the role began to disintegrate and, much to her dismay, it was given to her rival, Olga Preobrazhenskaya in 1905.
-Kschessinskaya would allegedly not let this matter go lightly and concocted a plan to sabotage Preobrazhenskaya’s début performance.
+A famous theatre legend says that Kschessinskaya would not let this matter go lightly and concocted a plan to sabotage Preobrazhenskaya’s début performance.
 One feature of the Petipa/Ivanov staging of La Fille mal gardée was the use of real chickens in a chicken coop as part of the décor of the farmyard scene in the first act.
-On the night of Preobrazhenskaya’s début as Lise, Kschessinskaya bribed a stagehand to let the doors of the chicken coop open and as soon as the music for Preobrazhenskaya’s variation in the Pas de ruban started, the chickens went flying everywhere across the stage – according to the story.
-Some of the chickens even flew into the orchestra pit and landed on some of the orchestra members.
+According to the story, on the night of Preobrazhenskaya’s début as Lise, Kschessinskaya bribed a stagehand to let the doors of the chicken coop open before Preobrazhenskaya’s variation in the Pas de ruban.
+As soon as the music for the variation started, the chickens went flying everywhere across the stage, with some flying into the orchestra pit and landing on some of the orchestra members.
 But if this was a scheme, it backfired, for Preobrazhenskaya danced her variation uninterrupted from start to finish as if nothing had even happened, receiving a storm of applause from the audience, much to Kschessinskaya’s chagrin.

 “La Fille mal gardée Pas de deux”